 Bees can reportedly detect COVID by smell within moments, and that may eliminate the need for lengthy wait times following a COVID test.

 Researchers are exploring this possibility through a simple training process.
-They present honey bees, strapped into harnesses, with negative and positive test samples of COVID-19.
-When the bees are presented with a positive sample, they are then immediately offered sugar water.
-Trained bees then stick their tongues out whenever a positive COVID sample is presented to them, in anticipation of the sweet treat to follow.
+They presented 150 honey bees, strapped into harnesses, with negative and positive test samples of COVID-19.
+When the bees were presented with a positive sample, they were then immediately offered sugar water.
+Trained bees then stuck their tongues out whenever a positive COVID sample is presented to them, in anticipation of the sweet treat to follow.

 As noted by Wim van der Poel, a professor of virology at Wageningen University, bees are a plentiful and inexpensive option when it comes to detecting COVID-19.
 Bees can also be used to test in areas where access to other COVID-19 tests is limited.